aboutbits/ansible-atlantis/readme.md

   - [Webhook Secrets](https://www.runatlantis.io/docs/webhook-secrets.html)
   - [Configuring Webhooks](https://www.runatlantis.io/docs/configuring-webhooks.html)

-Last, configure the provider credentails so Atlantis can actually run Terraform commands.
+Last, configure the provider credentials so Atlantis can actually run Terraform commands.

 An example of such an environment variable file could be: